siddharthacheruvu/Robotic-Arm-Path-Planning-using-Optimal-Control/README.md

 The MATLAB code created uses Peter Corke's Robotics Toolbox.
 Hence, the first step is to install the add-on in MATLAB.

-Please navigate to 'Add-on' explorer from the 'Home' ribbon of MATLAB.
+Navigate to 'Add-on' explorer from the 'Home' ribbon of MATLAB.

 Search 'Peter Corke' and from the results install 'Robotics Toolbox for MATLAB'.

-Then, please download the 'Code' folder from this repository.
+Then, download the 'Code' folder from this repository.
 The files can then be run directly without any additional support.

 Comments are added in the files to clearly explain the algorithm.